-Temporary Redirect 307: this is the default redirect type selected in the BL.INK Platform.
+- The default redirect in the BL.INK Platform is a 307 Temporary Redirect.
 This can be changed to a 301 Redirect by clicking on the Temporary Redirect (307) field.
 For more information and questions around which redirect type to select, click here.

-Archive: if this link should only be active for a specific period of time, users can enter an expiration date to the right of the Archive field.
-Once the Archive date has been reached, all click traffic will be redirected to the home page destination set in Admin > Settings > Root pages.
+- If this link should only be active for a specific period of time, users can enter an expiration date to the right of the Archive field.
+Once the Archive date has been reached, all click traffic will be redirected to the home page destination set in Admin > Root pages.

-Users can also click on Archive to change the option to Delete on a specified date instead.
+- Users may also click on Archive to change the option to Delete on a specified date instead.

-Link Masking: a masked link will not show the visitor the destination long URL - it is 'masked'.
+- A masked link will not show the visitor the destination long URL - it is 'masked'.
 Instead, only the short URL created will show in the browser's address bar.
-This can help hide the UTM tagging structure and adds another layer of general security.
+This can help hide the UTM tagging structure and add another layer of general security.

-Note: Link masking utlizes IFrames, and may not work with certain websites.
+Link masking utilizes IFrames, and may not work with certain websites.
 Make sure to test the link after it has been created to ensure the destination site works with this feature.